MainulDip/LaravelProjects/LaravelMinDoc1.md

 ```
 NB: See docs for model method chaining or whatever like this

-> Next: See the LaravelMinDoc2.md or official docs
+> Next: See the LaravelMinDoc2.md or official docs and also Relational Models